madetech/learn/technology/core-skills/tdd/README.md

   - Required - See invigilator's guide.

 - Can identify causes of poor performance in a test suite.
-  - Required - Identify two of the secret causes of poor performance.
+  - Required - Identify two of the causes of poor performance.
   - Required - Explain one potential structural cause of bad performance in a test suite.

 - Can improve the performance of a slow test suite.